minakamoto/pcshscr2023/docs/2nd.md

     <img src="./static/img/2nd/docs/menu_detail_udon.png" alt="Menu detail for Sanuki Udon" width="300">
 - Pressing `HOME` on the Navbar should take you to the HOME screen, and pressing `MENUS` should take you to the Menu List screen.
 - Error screen if store or menu does not exist
-  - The image is the same as the menu list screen
+  - The image is the same as the Menu List screen

 #### Refactoring (componentization of error screen for data fetching)

-The screen for store and menu data get when it does not exist is redundant and should be made into a component.
+The code when store or menu data did not exist is redundant and should be made into a component.

 The refactoring targets the following two screens.
 Each of them implements a screen for the case that the store or menu does not exist when data is fetched.
 These will be componentized.